Adding to the Eclectic Neighbourhood Aesthetic

 Dozens of action items in the 2019-2022 Strategic Plan

-Housing is a human right and with homeownership increasingly out of step with local incomes, Purpose-Built Rental (PBR) housing is the strongest form of tenure and represents a possible—and sometimes beneficial—alternative to homeownership.
+We believe housing is a human right, and with homeownership increasingly out of step with local incomes, Purpose Built Rental (PBR) housing is the strongest form of tenure and represents a possible—and sometimes beneficial—alternative to homeownership.

 This proposal seeks to provide a more urban, street-oriented building that is compatible with the evolving neighbourhood.